-(7) Release information from the national practitioner data bank, healthcare integrity and protection data bank or the federation of state licensing boards.
-The bureau may submit a report to the appropriate state licensing board or data bank as required in the event that the provider's certification is terminated for reasons pertaining to the provider's professional conduct or competence.
+(7) Release information from the national practitioner data bank or the federation of state licensing boards.
+The bureau may submit a report to the appropriate state licensing board or data bank as required in the event the provider is decertified.

 (8) Practice in a managed care environment and adhere to MCO and bureau procedures and requirements concerning provider compliance, outcome measurement data, peer review, quality assurance, utilization review, bill submission, and dispute resolution.

 (9) Adhere to the bureau's confidentiality and sensitive data requirements, and use information obtained from the bureau by means of electronic account access for the sole purpose of facilitating treatment and no other purpose, including but not limited to engaging in advertising or solicitation directed to injured workers.

 (10) Comply with the workers' compensation statutes and rules and the terms of the provider application and agreement or recertification application and agreement.

 (E) Upon review and determination by the bureau that the provider has met bureau credentialing requirements, the bureau shall certify or recertify the provider as a bureau certified provider.